 The Kiehl's retail team noticed that the store locator function on the Kiehl's website wasn't performing, and began talking to prospective providers to power this critical tool about a month after Edinger joined the team.

-At the same time, the role of chatbots and emergence of voice-activated digital assistants like Amazon Alexa and Google Assistant were altering the marketing landscape.
-Edinger was also aware that Kiehl's search strategy needed serious overhauling.
+At the same time, the role of chatbots and the emergence of voice-activated digital assistants like Amazon Alexa and Google Assistant were altering the marketing landscape.
+Edinger was also aware that Kiehl's search strategy needed a serious overhaul.

-After deciding it was high time for a new platform partner that could address its traffic challenges, improve discovery of its stores, and better prepare the 167-year-old retailer for the changing technology landscape, Edinger selected Yext.
+After deciding it was time for a new platform partner — one that could address its traffic challenges, improve discovery of its stores, and better prepare the 167-year-old retailer for the changing technology landscape — Edinger selected Yext.